Going Beyond the Physical: The Mental & Emotional Toll of Rheumatic Diseases

+If you think you are experiencing signs of rheumatoid arthritis and depression you should speak with a rheumatologist.
 There is no formula that can predict which patients will develop depression or anxiety.
 A number of factors — including biology, coping mechanisms, and a patient’s level of distress — factor into whether or not someone with a rheumatic disease will also develop depression, Dr. Smarr says.

 Carol Greco, PhD; assistant professor at the University of Pittsburgh says that, in her 14 years of studying mental health and lupus, she has found that pain and fatigue overlap significantly with depressive symptoms.

 “Many patients with rheumatic diseases are dealing with pain and fatigue on a daily basis,” Dr. Greco says.